Sergiy Serdyuk - Fotolia

 Looking at scalability from a different angle, converged systems tend to be designed to scale to a specific size with expansion being non-trivial.

-Making the choice between converged or hyper-converged is a case of looking at the requirements of the applications being deployed.
-For smaller organisations, where dedicated storage and networking skills don’t exist, hyper-converged is a great choice.
-But, where more control over the configuration is required – such as to dedicate or partition resources – then converged is a better system.
+Making the choice between converged and hyper-converged is a case of looking at the requirements of the applications being deployed.
+For smaller organisations, where dedicated storage and networking skills don’t exist, hyper-convergence is a great choice.
+But, where more control over the configuration is required – such as to dedicate or partition resources – then a converged system is a better option.

 Market roundup – converged infrastructure